Diane Rodríguez: The Historical Meeting LGBTI

 During the invitation by President Rafael Correa to Diane Rodriguez in May 2013, she used the space to request a private meeting and expose the situational status of the population LGBTI of Ecuador.
-This particular meeting was the December 13, 2013, where the protocol activist jumped and took 8 reps of various conditions sex - Generic and various organizations and provinces of Ecuador, thus consecrating, "The Historical Meeting LGBTI between President Rafael Correa and the Collective of diversity Sexual".
+This particular meeting was on December 13, 2013, where the protocol activist jumped and took 8 reps of various conditions sex - Generic and various organizations and provinces of Ecuador, thus consecrating, "The Historical Meeting LGBTI between President Rafael Correa and the Collective of diversity Sexual".

-This meeting concluded agreements essential for justice, health, education, and employment for the populations of the diversity of Ecuador, which eventually went from a situational exposure to specific agreements.
-Some activists, particularly Homosexuals (Gays and Lesbians) Diane Rodriguez criticized for not having proposed "Equal Marriage" which from the perspective of the activist is a populist issue and contributes little to the basic needs of people variously sexuality.
+This meeting concluded agreements essential for justice, health, education, and employment for the populations of the diversity of Ecuador, which eventually went from situational exposure to specific agreements.
+Some activists, particularly Homosexuals (Gays and Lesbians) Diane Rodriguez criticized for not having proposed "Equal Marriage" which from the perspective of the activist is a populist issue and contributes little to the basic needs of people various sexuality.
 It is noteworthy that the position of Diane Rodriguez is the deconstruction of the capitalist system, which prevents him from defending the "Equal Marriage" as a right, as she thinks more of its abolition.

-This revolutionary ideology of Diane Rodriguez is similar to that of Beatriz Preciado, Spanish philosopher recognized that contemporary criticism has broad claims, such as Gay Marriage: «The demand for legalization of gay marriage comes indirectly strengthen marriage as a condition of access to citizenship.
+This revolutionary ideology of Diane Rodriguez is similar to that of Beatriz Preciado, a Spanish philosopher recognized that contemporary criticism has broad claims, such as Gay Marriage: «The demand for legalization of gay marriage comes indirectly strengthen marriage as a condition of access to citizenship.
 Similarly, institutional programs to combat so-called "gender violence" contribute to the naturalization of the relationship between violence and masculinity, masking their own violence to marital and family structures (which are further reinforced by the demands of gay marriage)».

-The Historic Meeting with President Rafael Correa and 'sexual diversity', had a profound impact within the LGBTI populations in Ecuador, of which several media published as successful, and the president himself on the citizen bond 'December 14th' described it as productive.
+The Historic Meeting with President Rafael Correa and 'sexual diversity', had a profound impact on the LGBTI populations in Ecuador, of which several media published as successful, and the president himself on the citizen bond 'December 14th' described it as productive.